sourcegraph/handbook/content/engineering/web/frontend-platform/index.md

 ## Growth plan

-We are not planning on growing the Frontend Platform team further in 2021.
+We are not planning on growing the Frontend platform team further in 2021.

 ## Tech stack